Skip to main content

 Microsoft Fabric vs Databricks: when to choose each one

-The cost model is another factor.
-Fabric uses capacities (CU) with a fixed monthly price.
-You know what you're going to pay.
-With Databricks, cost depends on cluster usage, and I've seen surprise bills of several thousand euros because someone left a cluster running or executed an inefficient job that nobody caught in time.
+And the cost thing: Fabric has capacities (CU) with a fixed monthly price.
+You know what you pay.
+I've seen surprise Databricks bills of several thousand euros because someone left a cluster running on a Friday afternoon or ran an inefficient job nobody caught in time.
+With Fabric that scenario doesn't exist.

-If your data engineering team has solid Spark experience and needs total control over the runtime — specific library versions, granular cluster configuration, ML pipelines with integrated MLflow, or Delta Live Tables for complex streaming — Databricks is still hard to beat.
-The platform is more mature for advanced machine learning use cases and has a broader integration ecosystem outside the Microsoft world.
+Your data engineering team writes Spark daily and needs total control.
+Specific library versions, granular cluster config, MLflow for ML pipelines, Delta Live Tables for complex streaming.
+Databricks has the edge there — it's more mature for advanced ML and has more integrations outside the Microsoft world.

-In practice, most mid-sized companies don't need Databricks.
-Their data needs are: consolidate disparate sources, clean and transform, build a dimensional model, and serve dashboards to leadership.
-Fabric does all of that with less operational complexity and lower cost.
+Most mid-sized companies that consult me don't need Databricks.
+What they need is to consolidate disparate data sources, clean them up, build a decent dimensional model, and serve dashboards to leadership.
+Fabric does that with less complexity and lower cost.

-Where I have seen value in combining both is in large companies that already have investment in Databricks for their ML pipelines, but want to use Fabric for reporting and the semantic layer.
-OneLake allows mounting shortcuts to external data, including Delta tables managed by Databricks.
-That way each platform does what it does best.
+Where combining both does make sense is in large companies with existing Databricks investment for ML but wanting Fabric for reporting and the semantic layer.
+OneLake lets you mount shortcuts to external Delta tables, including those managed by Databricks.
+Each platform does its thing.

 Need help with this?